open-horizon/open-horizon.github.io/docs/developing/transform_image.md

 3. Publish your service to {{site.data.keyword.edge_notm}}.
 Now that you verified that your service code runs as expected in the simulated agent environment, publish the service to {{site.data.keyword.horizon_exchange}} so that it becomes available for deployment to your edge nodes.

-   The following **publish** command uses the **horizon/service.definition.json** file and your key pair to sign and publish your service to {{site.data.keyword.  horizon_exchange}}.
+   The following **publish** command uses the **horizon/service.definition.json** file and your key pair to sign and publish your service to {{site.data.keyword.horizon_exchange}}.
 It also pushes your image to Docker Hub.

    ```bash
    hzn exchange service publish -f horizon/service.definition.json